OceanDataTools/openrvdas/sqlite_gui/NOTES.md

 ### Install requirements for SQLITE UI
 Need to `pip install pyjwt`
-copy `openrvdas_sqlite.ini` to /etc/supervisor.d (or your distro equiv) May or may not need to `chmod g+w /opt/openrvdas`.
+copy `openrvdas_sqlite.ini` to /etc/supervisor.d (or your distro equiv)
+May or may not need to `chmod g+w /opt/openrvdas`.
 May or may not need to `gpasswd -a nginx rvdas`
 Need to check those two on a clean install...
 Need to run the `CreateDatabse.sh` script to build a blank database.
 Need to `cd cgi-bin` and run `UserTool.py`, add a user authorized to make changes.
 SSL cert/key go in the nginx directory.
+Users are encouraged to change the passphrase in cgi-bin/secret.py

 ### Running it

-Using supervisor, stop `openrvdas:Logger_Manager`, `web:nginx`, `web:uwsgi`,
-start the `SQLite` group (`sqlite.fcgiwrap`, `sqlite:logger_manager`, and `sqlite:nginx_sqlite`).
-`api_tool.py` is sort of like the API command line tool, but whipped together while I was working on the API so I could make sure I was doing it right.
-Works interactively or one-shot with the command as an argument.
+Using supervisor
+Stop the following (using the web interface or supervisorctl)
+- openrvdas:Logger_Manager
+- web:nginx
+- web:uwsgi
+Start the SQLite group (using the web interface or `supervisorctl start sqlite:*)`
+- sqlite.fcgiwrap
+- sqlite:logger_manager
+- sqlite:nginx_sqlite
+Configure the web interface (if desired) by modifying openrvdas.json, and load a configuration, or use `api_tool.py` and commands for the ServerAPI.

-### ROADMAP
+### FUTURE ROADMAP
-Code cleanups to the javascript (many of which could be applied to the django GUI).
+Code cleanups to the javascript
-Our auth scheme is pretty good.
-We could add a second (short-lived) JWT to the CGI forms, and move the secret to a single file we pull in at runtime (avoiding the need to edit each of the CGI files if we want to change the secret)
+- Encapsulate more globals
+- Class for the cruise mode button
+- Class for the ws message parsers
-Maybe better and/or more authorization schemes (PAM would probably be good).
+Better and/or more authorization schemes (PAM would probably be good).
-Maybe better handling of errors from the CGI scripts.
+Better handling of errors from the CGI scripts.
+Create an installation script.
+Figure out why database backups not working.

+### Non SQLite related changes
+- pty data simulation (no more socat)
+-